jonhilgart22/UNH-projects/advanced_stats_bayesian_optimization/readme.md

-This is a one-dimensional, two-dimensional, and two-dimensional using an objective function implementation of bayesian optimization.
+This is a one-dimensional using a true function, two-dimensional using a true function, and two-dimensional using an objective function implementation of bayesian optimization.

 - Start with the notebook **Overview_of_Intelligent_Bayesian_Optimization**, which explains what bayesian optimization is.